Are you an retailer struggling to keep up with creating ads for each new product that comes into stock?

 They are pretty effective too..

 According to Google most advertisers saw 5-10% more clicks and conversions with satisfactory ROI when using dynamic search ads alongside their current non dynamic search ads.
+And we have found similar results for our PPC management service clients.

 Tried them before but not had much success?
 Try them again….